-The National Program for Playground Safety actively engages in research, advocacy, and outreach to educate at the local, state, and national level the importance of outdoor play, safety, and offering a positive influence on children’s health, learning, social-emotional skills, and physical skills.
-NPPS efforts are a comprehensive view of child well-being and safety of the environment.
-Our research informs all of best practices, educational materials, training, and outreach efforts.
+The National Program for Playground Safety (NPPS) engages in research and advocacy to educate at the local, state, and national level the importance playground safety.
+NPPS efforts are a comprehensive view of child well-being and the safety of the entire play environment.
+NPPS research informs decisions for best practices and outreach.

 NPPS actively contributes to proceedings, hosts workshops, and participates in organizational meetings on playground topics for state, national, and international organizations and conferences.

 Peer-reviewed scientific and educational publications are an important part of NPPS’s professional involvement.
 These publications reflect NPPS’s broad interests in research involving field observations, injury prevention, strategies for playground engagement, and developing models for playground supervision.

 Additionally, lessons learned are in the execution of these studies is incorporated into NPPS training materials, ensuring up-to-date information and best practices.